Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

       linux> ./csim -s 5 -E 1 -b 5 -t traces/trans.trace
       linux> ./csim -s 5 -E 1 -b 5 -t traces/long.trace

-You can use the reference simulator `csim-ref` to obtain the correct answer for each of these test cases.
+Can use the reference simulator `csim-ref` to obtain the correct answer for each of these test cases.
 During debugging, use the
 <span>-v</span> option for a detailed record of each hit and miss.

-For each test case, outputting the correct number of cache hits, misses and evictions will give you full credit for that test case.
-Each of your reported number of hits, misses and evictions is worth 1/3 of the credit for that test case.
-That is, if a particular test case is worth 3 points, and your simulator outputs the correct number of hits and misses, but reports the wrong number of evictions, then you will earn 2 points.
+For each test case, outputting the correct number of cache hits, misses and evictions will give the full credit for that test case.
+Each of the reported number of hits, misses and evictions is worth 1/3 of the credit for that test case.
+That is, if a particular test case is worth 3 points, and the simulator outputs the correct number of hits and misses, but reports the wrong number of evictions, then it will earn 2 points.

 ### Evaluation for Part B

-For Part B, we will evaluate the correctness and performance of your `transpose_submit` function on three different-sized output matrices:
+For Part B, we will evaluate the correctness and performance of the `transpose_submit` function on three different-sized output matrices:

 -   *32 &times; 32* (*M=32*, *N=32*)